SamuelPlays/BastionBotDocs/docs/install-heroku.md

   ```
 - Bastion will automatically start in a few seconds.

-# Notes
+!!! note
-- If you want to view the logs from Heroku, run `heroku logs --tail`.
+    If you want to view the logs from Heroku, run the following command:
+    ```bash
+    heroku logs --tail
+    ```
+    It will stream the logs from Heroku to your terminal.
+You can use `Ctrl + C` to stop streaming it.